Ga naar Nederlandstalige versie

 “The extremely popular home of Toy Story Land and Galaxy’s Edge”

 As a European, I’m not too fond of a theme park called Disney Studios.
 Disney is known for its fantastic theme parks, but Walt Disney Studios in Paris… that’s just sad.
 I had a similar feeling in the United States for quite some time.
 Although Disney’s Hollywood Studios had a nicer layout and considerably more theming, this used to be the country’s least interesting Disney park.
 Fortunately, Disney wasn’t blind to the criticism.
 A large-scale expansion was announced in both France and America.
-Parisians are still waiting for the most important novelties, but the new version of Hollywood Studios in Orlando is already up and running.
+Parisians are still waiting for the most important novelties, but the new version of Hollywood Studios in Orlando has been up and running since 2020.
 The park received a whole lot of new attractions and themed lands, including the highly anticipated Star Wars – Galaxy’s Edge.
 And so this little park grew into the epicenter of all attention at Walt Disney World.

 ROLLER COASTERS